redsanket/spark/external/hive/guide/faq/index.rst

 .. _fetch_task_conversion:
 .. topic:: **Why does selecting a simple projection from a table take so long?**

     For speeding up queries that select simple projections from tables, consider using the Hive "fetch-task conversion" optimization by setting ``hive.fetch.task.conversion=more``.
     Hive then attempts to run queries (with simple projections, limit clauses, and without group-by) within the Hive client, instead of submitting a cluster-job.
     This is particularly useful for exploratory queries to sample table-contents.

     While this approach is usually faster for queries with non-existent or easily satisfied selection predicates, it has potential to be *much* slower, if the predicates are rarely satisfied.
     For instance, a query with a predicate like "``WHERE userid IS NULL``" will run much more slowly, if the data rarely has ``NULL`` values for ``userid``.
     (This is because the data-files will be scanned linearly on the Hive client, looking for the elusive record.)
     For cases like this, it would be better to ``set hive.fetch.task.conversion=minimal``, and have Hive launch a cluster job to scan the data in parallel.

+    For clarity, the permitted values of ``hive.fetch.task.conversion`` are:
+        1. ``none``:    No fetch-task-conversion optimization is performed.
+All queries are executed via cluster jobs.
+        2. ``minimal``: Queries are converted to run on the Hive client, if they contain only simple projections and limits, with no UDFs, aggregations, or predicates.
+        3. ``more``   : Queries are converted to run on the Hive client, if they contain only simple projections and limits, with no UDFs, or aggregations.
+Simple predicates are permitted.

 .. |DDL| replace:: Hive Language Manual
 .. _DDL: https://cwiki.apache.org/confluence/display/Hive/LanguageManual